-The effort required to build snow caves expends calories causing fatigue and sweat.
-While a person’s internal body temperature heats up from the exertion, external skin gets cold and damp from the wetness of sweat and melting snow.
-This moisture can easily soak into gloves and coats making the cold unbearable.
+No Sweat – The effort required to build snow caves or quinzees expends calories causing fatigue and sweat.
+While a person’s internal body temperature heats up from the exertion inside a cave or quinzee, external skin gets cold and damp from the wetness of sweat and melting snow.
+This moisture easily soaks into gloves and coats making the cold unbearable.
 People digging out a snow cave quickly become uncomfortable and tired.
-Maybe even a bit grouchy as they fluctuate back and forth from being hot from digging to standing around and freezing while taking a breather.
-A good thing to do in this situation is to wear Gore-Tex clothing and take care not to get wet.
-But, with snow flying and dripping, you are going to get wet, whether you like it or not, and you won’t.
-So a better thing to do is to avoid this situation altogether.
-Enter the ICEBOX®.
-Building the ICEBOX® igloo takes less time, less energy, and you won’t be grouchy when you’re done.
-Indeed, you’ll still have plenty of stamina (and probably daylight) left to organize the camp, cook, and set up your sleeping bags.
-Which, by the way, you won’t collapse into, totally shot and utterly fatigued.
+Maybe even close to hypothermic as they fluctuate back and forth between being hot from digging to standing around and freezing while taking a breather.
+A good thing to do in this situation is to wear Gore-Tex clothing and take care to stay as dry as possible.

-When building the ICEBOX® igloo for snow camp or as a snow shelter, you’ll be outside the entire time, until the very last block.
-Your body heat is cooled by the outside temperature and stays constant, while overhead the snow isn’t melting onto the top of your head.
-So your winter camping trip doesn’t become winter survival.
-The ICEBOX®, it’s the cooler way.
+When building an ICEBOX® igloo for snow camping or as a snow shelter, you’ll be outside the entire time, until the very last block.
+Your body heat is cooled by the outside temperature and stays cool while falling snow isn’t melting onto the top of your head.
+So your winter camping trip doesn’t become winter survival, buy an ICEBOX® Tool, it’s the cooler way.

 Physically and Environmentally Friendly